How much money do I need for retirement?

 One key thing to understand is whether the pension(s) you contribute to are defined benefit (DB) or defined contribution (DC).

-A defined benefit, or a final salary pension, is rare nowadays and is generally only offered by large public sector employers.
+A defined benefit, or a final salary pension, is rare nowadays, but was common 20 years ago.
+They are now generally offered only by large public-sector employers.

 It guarantees you a set income for your retirement, either based on the average amount you've earned over your career or the salary you earned just before retirement.